Ron or Hermione? Harry’s Truest Friend

 Later, Hermione is also the only one to accompany Harry during the climax because Ron broke his leg.
 And this is where Hermione is able to gain ground as Harry’s friend.

-Indeed he most certainly is!
-Ron’s is quite the opposite of Hermione’s reaction, which is much more calm and rational.
+Indeed, he most certainly is!
+Ron has quite the opposite of Hermione’s reaction, which is much more calm and rational.

 To his immense relief, Hermione accepted his story without question.

 ‘Well, of course I knew you hadn’t entered yourself,’ she said.”
 (289)

 That’s what any friend with an ounce of faith and/or reason would say.
 As the conversation progresses, Hermione brings up Ron’s jealousy concerning all the attention Harry gets.
 Harry aptly replies: